braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/android_google_tag_manager.md

 #### Initializing the SDK {#initializing-android-google-tag-provider}

-Braze's SDK can be initialized and controlled within tags configured from Google Tag Manager.
+Braze's SDK can be initialized and controlled within tags configured from [Google Tag Manager][5].

 To initialize the Braze Android SDK, please follow [Initial SDK Setup][1].